 Dogs tend to lick their wounds to prevent infection so if you do not cover up the wound with Neosporin, your dog’s digestive system will be exposed to the substance and its safety to the dog’s health should be concerned.

-Another way is to use an alternative medicine that is harmless to your dog or easier, don’t use it at all since using medicine is not mandatory to dogs with minor wounds.
+Another way is to use an alternative medicine that is harmless to your dog or easier, don’t use it at all since using medicine is not mandatory for dogs with minor wounds.

-4. Is it safe for dog’s eyes, ears and paws?
+4. Is it safe for a dog’s eyes, ears, and paws?

 If you suspect an infection in your dog’s eyes, reach for plain saline solution and a cotton ball first.
 It is likely that the infection is caused by irritants that got stuck under the eyelids or in the corner of the eyes; Neosporin could be irritating in this case so applying the salve could make the situation even worse.
 Before applying Neosporin or any antibiotics to your dog’s eyes, you are recommended to get your vet’s approval first.

 Ear infections in dogs could be caused by parasites, plant sensitivity, or trapped water in the ear canal and you need to identify and remove the cause before you can use the ointment in your dog’s ears.